 - 9. Insert the cuvet into the meter with the diamond shape on the cuvet facing forward, as shown in the photo to the right. - 10.
 Place the lid on the meter. - 11.
 Press the ZERO button on the bottom left corner of the keypad.
 The display should now read "0.00 mg/L". - 12.
 Remove the cuvet from the meter and remove the cap.
 Use scissors to open silver reagent packet and add powder to the cuvet. - 13.
 Cap the cuvet. - 14.
 Swirl vigorously for 30 seconds and reclean with a Kim Wipe.
 Place the cuvet back into the meter with the diamond shape on the cuvet facing forward and place the lid back onto the meter. - 15.
 Press TIMER and then ENTER which are both on the bottom right hand corner of the meter keypad.
-This starts the timer for the two minute reaction time.

-- 18. The screen will then show the result. - a.
+This starts the timer for the two minute reaction time. - 16.
+Wait for the two minute reaction to complete. - 17.
+After the timer finishes beeping, push the READ button on the bottom of the keypad.
+(Note: If the READ button is pushed before the timer finishes beeping, you will get a zero reading.) - 18.
+The screen will then show the result. - a.
 If the value is less than 2.50 mg/L: Record the value on the datasheet. - b.
 If the value is greater than 2.50 mg/L: Sample requires dilution.
-Store sample in the fridge and notify staff. - 19.
-Clean up: - a.
+Store sample in the fridge and notify staff.

+19. Clean up:

+- a.
 Empty the glass cuvet in the waste container labeled 'PO4 Waste'. - b.
 Triple rinse the cuvet and cap with DI water and discard into PO4 Waste container. - 20.
 Put the used pipette tip in the bin labeled 'Dirty Glassware'. - 21.
 Put the water sample in the fridge. - 22.
 Return equipment to bin and store on shelf. - 23.
 Leave datasheet by sign-in sheet.